sarthak090/moviestmdb/readme.md

 # moviestmdb

-a package to interact with the themoviedb api easily
+a package to interact with the themoviedb api easily,the package also provide the types for the response data read below for more info

 to install run